MoonLoaf/Procedural-Walk/README.md

 ## Overview

-This is an actor component I made for our procedurally animated player character for our game [Sclorp & the crash on planet Snalien](https://oskarwistedt.itch.io/sclorp-the-crash-on-planet-snalien)
+These are two actor components I made for our procedurally animated player character for our game [Sclorp & the crash on planet Snalien](https://oskarwistedt.itch.io/sclorp-the-crash-on-planet-snalien)

 ## Features